Mercedes-Benz W113: Pininfarina Coupé

 While the original design by Paul Bracq is regarded highly today, it was more controversial at the time of its introduction.
 So in 1963, Pininfarina asked the Mercedes-Benz board to create its own custom-bodied version of the 230 SL.
 Pininfarina's Tom Tjaarda turned the roadster into a fixed-head coupé that vaguely resembled the Ferrari 250 GT Lusso.
 He retained the grille and headlamps of the original, but raked the grille more sharply, sculpted the wings, and made the sides more bulbous and thus wider, while making the bonnet narrower and shorter.
 The rear was reminiscent of the Ferrari 330 GT 2+2 (also a Tjaarda design), but without taking away the distinctive personality of the 230 SL.
-Inside, Tjaarda left the dashboard unchanged, but the interior as a whole exuded the stamp of elegant Italian hand craftmanship.
-The result was appealing but not convincing enough to go into production and remained a one-off that was subsequently acquired by German press baron Axel Springer.
+Inside, Tjaarda left the dashboard unchanged, but the interior as a whole exuded the stamp of elegant Italian hand craftsmanship known from contemporary Ferraris.
+The car never went into production and remained a one-off that was subsequently acquired by German press baron Axel Springer.
 In 2022, it sold for $1.2m from a private collection in California.